Iron Rhine

-The Iron Rhine or Steel Rhine (IJzeren Rijn; Eiserner Rhein) is a partially nonoperational freight railway connecting the port of Antwerp (Belgium) and Mönchengladbach (Germany) by way of Neerpelt and the Dutch towns of Weert and Roermond.
+The Iron Rhine or Steel Rhine (IJzeren Rijn; Eiserner Rhein) is a partially operational freight rail corridor connecting the port of Antwerp (Belgium) and Mönchengladbach (Germany) by way of Neerpelt and the Dutch towns of Weert and Roermond.

 The Treaty of London between the Netherlands and Belgium in 1839 recognised the independence of Belgium.
 As part of the treaty, Belgium had the right to build a road or canal from Sittard to the Prussian border over Dutch territory, with Belgium funding the construction.
 This right was further established in the Iron Rhine Treaty of 1873.
 At first, Belgium planned to dig a canal, but in the end it opted for a railway.

 In 1868, construction of the Iron Rhine started, and in 1879, the first trains used the railway.
 Initially, traffic was dense and frequent, but it decreased over time.
 Currently the railroad is used by some trains between Antwerp and the zinc factory in Budel, and between Budel and Weert.
 The line Weert - Roermond is part of the Dutch InterCity network, and is used daily by many trains.
 Between Roermond and the German border, traffic has fully ceased since 1991.